Synthetify/synthetify-protocol/docs/docs/technical/account.md

     const exchangeAccount = await exchange.createExchangeAccount(ownersPublicKey)

-Where _exchange_ is an instance of Exchange singleton and _ownersPublicKey_ has a type of _PublicKey_, which is part of [Solana's web3 package](https://solana-labs.github.io/solana-web3.js/).
+Where the _exchange_ is an instance of Exchange singleton and _ownersPublicKey_ has a type of _PublicKey_, which is part of [Solana's web3 package](https://solana-labs.github.io/solana-web3.js/).